Well, two hours in the can, as El Rushbo would say.

 That's how things are corrected.

-Well, it's getting a little bit worse, unfortunately.
+Well, it's getting a little bit worse.

-The administration is now suggesting that the FHA, you ever heard of HUD homes?
+Unfortunately, the administration is now suggesting that the FHA, you ever heard of HUD homes?

-Remember those homes that are vacant because somebody got an FHA loan and they left town.
+Remember those homes that are vacant because somebody got an FHA loan and they left town?

-They skip town, but enough about Hillary Clinton's fundraisers.
+But enough about Hillary Clinton's fundraisers.

-The administration is proposing to change the FHA mortgage insurance program to allow more people to refinance with FHA insurance.
+Now, the administration is proposing to change the FHA mortgage insurance program to allow more people to refinance with FHA insurance.

-People who have missed mortgage payments are now ineligible for FHA insurance.
+People who have missed mortgage payments are now ineligible for FHA insurance, but they might be eligible if this plan goes into effect.

 That puts taxpayers on the hook.